US STOCKS-Wall Street rises after biggest pullback since March

 By Medha Singh and Devik Jain

-June 12 (Reuters) - Wall Street’s main indexes rose on Friday, after a steep decline in the previous session, but were still on track for their worst week in nearly three months on fears of a rise in new coronavirus infections and economic worries.
+June 12 (Reuters) - Wall Street’s main indexes rose on Friday, as bargain hunters returned after a punishing session a day earlier, but the indexes were still on track for their worst week in nearly three months on fears over new coronavirus cases and economic worries.

-The indexes, however, were well off their session highs and the CBOE volatility index turned positive to hit its highest level since April 22.

-The S&P 500 rose as much as about 3% earlier in the session.

-On Thursday, the tech-heavy Nasdaq ended about 5% below its record closing high and the S&P 500 tumbled nearly 6% in their worst day since mid-March, as the Federal Reserve’s indication to a long road to recovery and rising COVID-19 cases in the United States cast a pall over investor bets on a swift economic rebound.
+The S&P 500 tumbled nearly 6% on Thursday and the three main indexes recorded their worst day since mid-March, as the Federal Reserve’s indication of a long road to recovery and rising COVID-19 cases in the United States cast a pall over investor bets on a swift economic rebound.

-The S&P 500 is now about 10.8% from its record high after being within 5% from that level earlier this week.

-“Perhaps the markets have overestimated their fears about the reignition in number of cases,” said Todd Jablonski, chief investment officer at Principal Global Asset Allocation in Seattle.
+Earlier this week, the tech-heavy Nasdaq confirmed it had been in a bull market since March 23 and the S&P 500 briefly tuned positive on the year.

+“We have a little relief pop because maybe it was a bit overdone yesterday,” said Dennis Dick, proprietary trader at Bright Trading LLC in Las Vegas.

 All the major S&P sectors rose with technology and financials providing the biggest boost to the benchmark index.

-Boeing Co jumped 5.2%, as it looked to end the week 8% lower.
-United Airlines Holdings Inc, American Airlines Group Inc, Norwegian Cruise Line Holdings Ltd jumped between 11% and 12.5%, leading gains on the S&P 500 following sharp declines in the previous session.
+Boeing Co jumped 8%, but looked to end the week 8% lower.
+United Airlines Holdings Inc, American Airlines Group Inc, Norwegian Cruise Line Holdings Ltd jumped between 14.0% and 14.8%, leading gains on the S&P 500 following sharp declines in the previous session.

-Advancing issues outnumbered decliners for a 3.01-to-1 ratio on the NYSE and a 2.21-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 3.61-to-1 ratio on the NYSE and a 2.63-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week high and no new low, while the Nasdaq recorded 15 new highs and four new lows.
-(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Saumyadeb Chakrabarty, Uttaresh.V and Shounak Dasgupta)
+The S&P index recorded one new 52-week high and no new low, while the Nasdaq recorded 17 new highs and four new lows.
+(Reporting by Medha Singh and Devik Jain in Bengaluru, additional reporting by Terence Gabriel in New York and Pawel Goraj in Gdansk; Editing by Saumyadeb Chakrabarty, Uttaresh.V and Shounak Dasgupta)